varughese/major-master/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 # Contributing (Read this)
-First make sure you have a Trello card assigned.
+First pick a GitHub card to do.
+(Projects tab > Major Master > Pick a card).
 You have to make a new branch before you can make changes.
-You should make a new branch that corresponds to this Trello card.
+You should make a new branch that corresponds to this project card.
 Follow these in your command line.

 ```
 git checkout -b name_of_your_branch